kevinjmt/ToDoApp/README.md

 ___
 This project is a MongoDB and Flask App for my CA4 Back-End Course.
 Very simple, clean, quick to use it as a personal ToDo App !
+---
 ![alt text](./static/imgs/ToDoApp.png)
 ---
 # 🎉 Features

+- ✅ **Create your account for free !
+And access all you ToDos instantly !**
 - ✅ **Online** with Atlas (MongoDB) ! (or selfhost)
 - ✅ **Create, edit and delete** ToDos as you want !
 - ✅ **Simple design and lightweight**, easy to load !